JosephBalaty/cmt-cloud-api-portfolio/README.md

 ## How to use (PowerShell)
-From the top directory, run './src/setup_cmt.ps1'.\
+From the root directory, run './src/setup_cmt.ps1'.\
 Run 'flask --app ./src/cmt_app run'.

 setup_cmt.ps1 will instantiate a new virtual environment, install needed dependencies (excluding Python version), and activate the environment.\